If you’ve landed here after touring The Heathered Nest, welcome! And if you’ve just happened to pop by, welcome to you too 🙂

 Obviously, you can’t have a canopy bed at Christmas without wrapping some twinkle lights, so I grabbed two sets of my favorite battery-operated fairy lights and went to town.

 I just love the juxtaposition of the illustrated leaves on real branches.
 It keeps the decor from skewing too “grown-up.”
-Here’s a super quick demo of how to make these branches:

 The only thing we didn’t really have already was Christmas-y bedding so I went to Target (of course) to see if I could snag some affordable sheets.
 Can you believe that all the twin sets were already sold out on November 4th??
 So we improvised, bought the cheery holly berry flannel sheets in size full, and did lots of tucking.